fenago/oracle19c-labs/dataguard/lab_guides/lab05.md

     ```

 8. **Check Standby's Password File**:
-    - Switch to the terminal session connected to `stndby`.
+    - Switch to the terminal session connected to `orcldg`.
     - Review the output of `V$PWFILE_USERS`.
 The new user may not appear immediately due to the Media Recovery process being stopped.

 9. **Restart Media Recovery Process on Standby**: